amitasviper/dacSinWave/README.md

 	>> i2cdetect -y -r 1

-Note the adress from the above output and edit the address at line no 14 in sinWaveMCP.
+Note the adress from the above output and edit the address at line no 14 in sinWaveMCP.py

 Now run the program using following command: